 We welcome and value your feedback and use the views you share with us in a number of ways to learn and make improvements as well as sharing best practice.
 Feedback can be provided in a number of ways.

-When a friend or family member becomes unable to cope on their own, you may find yourself looking after them without being paid for the support.
+When a family member or friend becomes unable to cope on their own, you may find yourself looking after them without being paid for the support.
 Common causes of this situation can be long term conditions, mental health problems or a disability.
-This may become overwhelming and the support team based at Queen Alexandra hospital are here to help you.
-These services include:
+This may become overwhelming and the support team based at Queen Alexandra Hospital are here to help you.

-The support workers are based in the Hospital during the week, offering help and advise to people who look after someone.
-To get in contact with the team or speak to your ward or use the contact details on the right hand side.
-You can also find lots of information at the 'Carers Corner' located at the main entrance on A level, in the Health Information Area.
+The support workers are based in the hospital during the week, offering help and advise to people who look after someone.
+To get in contact with the team please speak to the ward or use the contact details on the right hand side.
+You can also find lots of information at the 'Carers Corner' located at the main entrance on A Level, in the Health Information Area.

 Family carers and visitors play an important role in supporting patients during an episode of ill health.
 Portsmouth Hospitals University NHS Trust is committed to the active involvement of family carers during a hospital stay of the person they care for and enabling patients to keep in contact with friends and family.